Plantar Fasciitis Norwood

 Orthotics

-Custom orthotics or arch supports can help evenly distribute pressure on your feet, relieving strain on the plantar fascia.
+Custom-fitted arch supports, or orthotics, help distribute pressure evenly across the feet, reducing strain on the plantar fascia.

 Shock wave therapy